 The quinoa is perfectly (and quickly) pressure-cooked together with gorgeous veggies and Mexican-inspired spices, so it absorbs all those beautiful warm and earthy flavors while still in the pot.
 As a contrasting and much complimenting addition, the cilantro and lime sauce is drizzled over the top when you serve this dish.
 All you need is a side salad!

-Quinoa is a nutritious pseudo-grain – full of protein and amino acids as well as minerals and vitamins – however, due it’s popularity, it is becoming less and less sustainable/ethically produced.
+Quinoa is a nutritious pseudo-grain - full of protein and amino acids as well as minerals and vitamins - however, due to its popularity, it is becoming less and less sustainable/ethically produced.
 Make sure to buy fair-trade quinoa, when possible.
 I like this brand of quinoa, and you can choose any colour you like.

 Rice would also work well in this recipe, simply set the cooking time to 5 minutes instead of 1 minute (for white rice).
 Buckwheat is another gluten-free alternative that you might want to try.

 Chipotle chili has that unmistakable smoky aroma and deep flavor.
 You can get chipotle chili flakes or whole peppers online and in most large supermarkets.
 Tinned chipotle can also be used.